gmyun1999/stormpaws/README.md

 - Defines core logic and data structures
 - Instead of using pure Value Objects or Entities, `*Model` classes are used as **domain objects** to match project scale and reduce overhead
   Example: `UserModel`, `DeckModel`, `CardModel`, `BattleModel`
-- These `*Model` classes are **reused as DTOs** for API input/output to reduce transformation costs and simplify the structure
+- Given the small scale of the project, we also used the `domain model` as a DTO to increase reusability.

 > ✅ Not separating domain models and DTOs is a strategic decision based on team size and development efficiency for small/mid-scale projects.